Discover Nantucket Beaches

-The beaches on Nantucket are pristine and beautiful – some of the best in the world.
+Discover Nantucket beaches, they are pristine and beautiful – some of the best in the world.
 If you are able to drive out to Great Point in a four-wheel drive vehicle, you will experience one of the best places on the Island.
 You will see seals frolicking in the surf, sandpipers, gulls and smooth, sand-washed stones and shells – flora and fauna magically untouched.

 This very small harbor-side beach is wonderful for children because it has a grass area for playing plus a playground.
 The public landing is here also, where local boats are launched daily — a fun activity to watch